Matt Duffy Player Props: Royals vs. Cardinals

 - He has homered in just one game this season.

-- In seven games this season, Duffy has picked up an RBI, with more than one RBI once.
+- In eight games this season (13.8%), Duffy has picked up an RBI, including two games with multiple runs batted in.

-- In 10 of 57 games this season, he has scored, including multiple runs once.
+- He has scored at least one run 10 times this season (17.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.